eleu-u/cproj/README.md

 # usage

-create new projects with the "cproj new" command, this basically copies a folder from the templates path and renames them
+basically copies a folder from the templates path and renames it

 new project example: